menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Rosine is generally considered to be a blue-collar town.
-64.15% of the Rosine workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Rosine is a blue-collar town, with 64.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Rosine is a town of construction workers and builders, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Rosine who work in healthcare (15.09%), teaching (15.09%), and healthcare suport services (5.66%).

 Setting & Lifestyle